mattduff36/mpdee-accounts/README.md

 ## Database Migration

-The application has been successfully migrated from SQLite to PostgreSQL (Supabase) for production use.
-The migration included:
+The application has been successfully migrated to Neon PostgreSQL for production use.
+The latest migration from Supabase to Neon included:

-- **2 Clients** - All client data preserved
+- **5 Clients** - All client data preserved
-- **2 Invoices** - Complete invoice records with line items
+- **19 Invoices** - Complete invoice records with line items
-- **5 Invoice Items** - Detailed line items for all invoices
+- **23 Invoice Items** - Detailed line items for all invoices
 - **70 Expenses** - All business expenses with categories

 ### Migration Scripts

 The `scripts/` directory contains migration utilities:
+- `migrate-to-neon.js` - Automated Supabase to Neon migration script
 - Database backup and restore scripts
-- SQLite to PostgreSQL migration tools
 - Data verification and validation scripts

+See `MIGRATION_CUTOVER_GUIDE.md` for detailed migration instructions and rollback procedures.

 ## Deployment